JohnnyOhms/Javascript-QuizApp/README.md

 # Javascript-QuizApp
-This is a mini quiz app if ajvascript Based questions, Build by JohnnyOhms.. it has few fetures programmed with Javascript.
+This is a mini animated quiz app with Javascript Based questions, Build by JohnnyOhms.. it has few fetures programmed with Javascript.
 --------------------------------------------------------
 main files to get the code are: